dechamps/LoudspeakerExplorer/speaker_data/README.md

 [consider donating][donate].

 There is one directory per speaker measurement.
-The contents of each directory are identical to the contents of the data zipfile that amirm publishes.
+The contents of each directory are identical to the contents of the data zipfile that amirm publishes, except for the `speaker_metadata.yaml` file, which is specific to Loudspeaker Explorer.

 Contrary to Loudspeaker Explorer itself, **this data is not licensed under MIT**.
 Measurements made on or after 2020-03-02 are licensed under a